Articles & Videos

 Students can refer to the Teaching Charts or their own Student Chart to help make grapheme choices when spelling unknown words.

-Students can also refer to the Prefix, Suffix and Root posters (available to download from the Sound Waves Teaching Resources to display in your classroom).
+Students can also refer to the Prefix, Suffix and Root posters (available to download from Sound Waves Literacy Online to display in your classroom).

 Challenges